Family life insurance

 What is family life insurance?

-Family life insurance is a general term for any life insurance policy that provides your family with financial support if you die.
-To be clear, it isn’t a specific product.
+Family life insurance isn’t a specific product, but a general term for any life insurance policy that provides your family with financial support if you die.

-Life insurance can be a welcome safety net if you want to protect your family.
-It can help them pay off the mortgage, clear outstanding debts, and manage everyday bills after you’ve gone.
-The money could also pay for your children’s future expenses, like university or a car.
+Life insurance can offer a safety net to help your family pay off a mortgage, clear outstanding debts and manage everyday bills after you’re gone.
+The money could also go towards your children’s future expenses, like university or a car.

-You can combine life insurance with other products, such as critical illness cover, to pay your bills if you’re unable to work.
+By combining life insurance with other products, such as critical illness cover, you can also have a buffer to help pay your bills if you’re unable to work.

 How does family life insurance work?

-Family life insurance typically pays a lump sum to the people that matter the most to you if you die during the length of the policy – known as the ‘term’.
+Family life insurance typically pays a lump sum to your loved ones if you die during the term of the policy.

 Types of life insurance that can protect your family